Doehla/DataScienceSampleWork/reinforcement_learning_projects/connect_4/README.md

+# Overview
+## Problem Statement
+Design a program that is able to learn how to play the game of Connect 4 without directly programming the actions/strategy of the agent.

+## Data
+The agent will play games to generate data and learn from these experiences.
+At first this will be against a random opponent (a random number generator) and then graduate to playing against itself.
+These games will be the source of the data.

+As a result, with proper logging we have already clean, wrangled, and accurate data as we are generating this ourselves as part of the simulations.

+Analysis will be based upon the ability to train the agent to be able to beat the opponent.
+A successful victory on a number of consecutive games will be used to determine success over the opponent.

 # About the game
-You are trying to connect 4 of your tokens in a line on a 7x7 grid by dropping tokens down one of the columns.
+You are trying to connect 4 of your tokens in a line on a 6x7 grid by dropping tokens down one of the columns.
 You compete ad doing this against another player.
 First player to succeed wins the game.

 # About Reinforcement Learning Concepts as applied to the game
 ## What is the Environment?